-Layoffs or Reductions in Force
+Layoffs or Reductions in Force: Employee Questions

 These materials are provided solely for informational purposes and are not legal advice.
 Transmission of these materials is not intended to create, and receipt does not constitute, an attorney‐client relationship.
 Readers should not act upon the information contained in these FAQs without first seeking advice from a qualified attorney.

-Effective January 17, 2017, the USCIS regulations provide for a discretionary 60-day grace period during which an H-1B worker who ceases employment may be considered to be maintaining status for the purposes of filing for a change of employer/extension of status or change of status.
-This means in theory that the H-1B worker has up to 60 days ― or until the expiration date of the current I-94, whichever period is shorter ― to be sponsored for a change of employer.
-It is not clear what standards the USCIS will use to grant the “discretionary” 60 day grace period.
+A: USCIS regulations provide for a discretionary 60-day grace period during which H-1b, E-3, O-1, L-1 and TN workers whose employment ceases may be considered to be maintaining status for the purposes of filing for a change of employer/extension of status or change of status.
+This means in theory that the foreign national worker has up to 60 days ― or until the expiration date of the current I-94, whichever period is shorter ― to be sponsored for a change of employer.
+The petition for a change or extension of status must be filed within that 60 day grace period.

-What can I do if I have already ended my employment and I do not have a new employer or if I am unable to find a new employer before my last date of employment?
+Q: What can I do if I have already ended my employment and I do not have a new employer or if I am unable to find a new employer before my last date of employment?

-There are several options available to you, depending on your particular circumstances:
+A: There are several options available to you, depending on your particular circumstances:

-If you have filed for a change of status from H-1B to another nonimmigrant status, the USCIS may not have decided your change of status application before you find a new H employer and are ready to file the new H-1B petition.
-In that case, when your new H-1B employer files its petition, you may need to withdraw your pending request for a change of status and demonstrate to the USCIS that you filed the change of status application in good faith.
+- If you have filed for a change of status from H-1b to another nonimmigrant status, the USCIS may not have decided your change of status application before you find a new H employer and are ready to file the new H-1b petition.
+In that case, when your new H-1b employer files its petition, you may need to withdraw your pending request for a change of status and demonstrate to the USCIS that you filed the change of status application in good faith.

-If none of these nonimmigrant visa options work for me, when would I have to leave the United States if I am unable to find a new employer?
+Q: If none of these nonimmigrant visa options work for me, when would I have to leave the United States if I am unable to find a new employer?

-Who will pay my family’s and my expenses to return to my country?
+Q: Who will pay my family’s and my expenses to return to my country?